MOM.CEO: You’re a CEO and a committed mom, what’s your secret to making it work?

 MOM.CEO: Any last words of wisdom?

-I can’t overstate that, living from your values helps make hard decisions easier and helps celebrating more joyful.
+I can’t overstate that, living from your values helps make hard decisions easier and helps to celebrate more joyfully.
 It’s empowering when you know your purpose and your intention and you never waver.

 I have a favorite quote from Theodor Roosevelt.